Samsung Electronics forecasts 25.7pc jump in Q4 operating profit

-- The prediction was slightly short of analyst forecasts of 9.34 trillion won compiled by market researcher FnGuide.

-SEOUL: South Korean tech giant Samsung Electronics flagged a jump of more than 25 percent in Q4 operating profit Friday, with working from home under the coronavirus pandemic driving demand for the devices powered by its chips.
+SEOUL: South Korean tech giant Samsung Electronics flagged a jump of more than 25 percent in fourth-quarter operating profit Friday, with pandemic-induced working from home driving demand for devices powered by its chips.

 The world’s biggest manufacturer of smartphones and memory chips said in an earnings estimate that it expected operating profit of 9 trillion won ($8.23 billion) for October to December, up from 7.16 trillion won a year earlier.

-The prediction was slightly short of analyst forecasts of 9.34 trillion won compiled by market researcher FnGuide.
+The prediction was slightly short of analyst forecasts of 9.34 trillion won, compiled by market researcher FnGuide, but Samsung shares jumped on the news, closing 7.12 percent higher in Seoul.

-The figures come about two months after the burial of late chairman Lee Kun-hee -- who turned Samsung Electronics into a global powerhouse -- and as the coronavirus wreaks havoc with the world economy.
+The coronavirus pandemic has wreaked havoc with the world economy, but has also seen many tech companies boom.

+LG Electronics, South Korea’s second-largest appliance firm after Samsung, forecast its highest-ever fourth-quarter operating profit on Friday, projecting it would soar more than five-fold year-on-year to 647 billion won.

-But the pandemic has also seen many tech companies boom, while South Korea saw a return to quarter-on-quarter growth in Q3 last year, driven by a better-than-expected exports performance.
+And South Korea as a whole saw a return to quarter-on-quarter growth in Q3 last year, driven by a better-than-expected exports performance.
+Samsung Electronics is crucial to the country’s economic health — its overall turnover is equivalent to a fifth of the national gross domestic product.

-But Samsung's operating profit and 61-trillion-won sales forecast were both lower than its third-quarter figures, when its mobile and chip businesses were boosted by US sanctions against Huawei.
+Samsung’s operating profit and 61-trillion-won sales forecast were both lower than its third-quarter figures, when its mobile and chip businesses were boosted by US sanctions against Chinese tech giant Huawei.

 “Samsung’s midrange and value smartphones account for about 80 percent of its mobile sales,” said Jusy Hong, a director at market researcher Omdia.

-"But Chinese firms -- such as Xiomi, Vivo and Oppo -- have been also expanding their share in the midrange phone market, in regions including India and Southeast Asia."
+“But Chinese firms — such as Xiaomi, Vivo and Oppo — have also been expanding their share in the midrange phone market, in regions including India and Southeast Asia.”

-Looking forward, analysts said its outlook for 2021 was fairly stable, driven by continued demand for memory and growth in the consumer electronics and chip-manufacturing businesses.
+Looking forward, analysts said the company’s outlook for 2021 was fairly stable, driven by continued demand for memory, and growth in the consumer electronics and chip-manufacturing businesses.

-Meanwhile, the global chip-manufacturing industry is expected to see record revenue this year, with the stay-at-home economy persisting due to the pandemic, according to Taipei-based market tracker TrendForce.
+Meanwhile, the global chip-manufacturing industry is expected to see record revenue this year, with the stay-at-home economy persisting because of the pandemic, according to Taipei-based market tracker TrendForce.

 “2021 will be a year for the growth of Samsung foundry (chip-manufacturing) business,” Sujeong Lim, an analyst at market observer Counterpoint, told AFP.